 The institute sponsors a series of speaker events on topics related to the Changing World Order and Science, Technology and Public Policy Initiatives.
 Lampert Scholars are expected to attend these events throughout their senior year, which are opportunities for them to learn from expert practitioners, engage in informal conversations with them, and discuss career paths in policy-related sectors.

 Lampert Scholars are required to enroll in a senior seminar that examines various topics related to the institute’s areas of inquiry.
-Students will receive course credit in the Political Science department.
+Students will receive course credit for the seminar in the instructor's department.

 An annual Lampert Prize will be awarded to the Scholar who best represents the institute’s standards of academic excellence and intellectual engagement in significant policy issues.
 The Prize will be accompanied by a small monetary award.

-Applications will be considered on a rolling basis, starting from February 19, 2021 until March 3.
+Applications will be considered on a rolling basis, starting from February 16-29, 2024.
 Please send your completed file to email@example.com by this date.

 Completed applications should include:

-- A personal statement (3 to 5 pages, double-spaced) that describes the applicant’s interest in the Lampert Scholars program and commitment to the policy issues supported by the institute, and how the Scholars program will help advance their plans at Colgate and beyond.
+- A personal statement (3 to 5 pages, double-spaced) that describes the applicant’s interest in the Lampert Scholars program, commitment to the policy issues supported by the institute, and how the Scholars program will help advance their plans at Colgate and beyond.

-- Candidates intending to work at an internship should submit a description (750 words) of the organizations that they are interested in as well as the progress to date that they have made in exploring potential positions.
+- Candidates intending to work at an internship should submit a description (750 words) of the job opportunities they have applied or plan to apply to and the progress made to date.

 - A letter of recommendation from a faculty member who has agreed to serve as the student’s faculty sponsor.